Pierre Poilievre: Environment and energy

-Poilievre is in favour of addressing climate change by using green technology and placing targets to reduce carbon-related emissions, opposed to using taxes.
+Poilievre is in favour of addressing climate change by using green technology and placing targets to reduce carbon-related emissions, as opposed to using taxes.
 One of the technologies he plans to incentivize is carbon capture and storage.
 Poilievre also plans to increase the production of electric cars by greenlighting more mining of lithium, cobalt and copper required to produce the cars and batteries.
 When speaking in Quebec, he called for less "red tape" and stated that he would permit more construction of hydro-electric dams.
 Poilievre believes Canadian energy is cleaner than that of other countries, and proposes a ban on importing foreign oil and a review of all pipeline projects cancelled by the current government.

-Poilievre pledges to repeal the Liberal government's carbon tax if the Conservatives form government under him.
-Poilievre also favours repealing two bills that he describes as "anti-energy": Bill C-48 (a law prohibiting oil tankers of a certain size from docking along the north coast of British Columbia) and Bill C-69 (a law assessing Canada's environment).
+Poilievre pledges to repeal the Liberal government's carbon tax if the Conservatives form government under him, and has characterized the carbon tax as being "inflationary".
+Poilievre favours repealing two laws that he describes as "anti-energy": Oil Tanker Moratorium Act (a law prohibiting oil tankers of a certain size from docking along the north coast of British Columbia) and Impact Assessment Act (a law assessing Canada's environment).
+He also supports the Energy East pipeline.